drduh/macOS-Security-and-Privacy-Guide/README.md

  **Note** This Web site and instructions may no longer work on macOS Sierra - see [issue 164](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/164).

-For comparison to Windows 10, see <https://web.archive.org/web/20180412124005/https://fix10.isleaked.com/>
+For comparison to Windows 10, see <https://fix10.isleaked.com/>

 ## Homebrew

-Consider using [Homebrew](https://brew.sh/) to make software installations easier and to update userland tools (see [Apple’s great GPL purge](http://meta.ath0.com/2012/02/05/apples-great-gpl-purge/)).
+Consider using [Homebrew](https://brew.sh/) to make software installations easier and to update userland tools (see [Apple's great GPL purge](http://meta.ath0.com/2012/02/05/apples-great-gpl-purge/)).

 **Note** If you have not already installed Xcode or Command Line Tools, use `xcode-select --install` to download and install them, or check Apple's developer site.